akohta/bem2_emf_qtm/README.md

 ## Verification 2

 The second verification result is in the folder verification2.
-This analysis approximates the multilayered substrate by periodically arranging quadangluar objects in close.
+This analysis approximates the multilayered substrate by periodically arranging quadrangular objects in close.
 The analytic solution can be obtained by using the code "emf_multilayer".

 ![verification2 model](verification2/particles.png "unit object (verification2/particles.png)")